apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ## Image segmentation

 [`pytorch_image_segmentation.py`](./pytorch_image_segmentation.py) contains
-an implementation for a RunInference pipeline that peforms image segementation using the maskrcnn_resnet50_fpn architecture.
+an implementation for a RunInference pipeline that performs image segementation using the maskrcnn_resnet50_fpn architecture.

 The pipeline reads images, performs basic preprocessing, passes them to the